-Protein-protein interaction data for yeast S. cerevisiae and fly D. melanogaster were obtained from the Database of Interacting Proteins (DIP) [20] (April 2005 download).
-The fly data was complemented by PPI interactions from [19] and by genetic interactions from FlyGRID (see also [18]).
-Altogether, the yeast network consists of 4,738 proteins and 15,147 interactions, and the fly network consists of 7,481 proteins and 26,201 interactions.
+Protein-protein interaction data for yeast S. cerevisiae and fly D. melanogaster were obtained from the Database of Interacting Proteins (DIP) (April 2005 download) (Xenarios et al., 2000).
+The fly data was complemented by PPI interactions from Stanyon et al. (2004) and by genetic interactions from FlyGRID (Shlomi et al., 2006).
+Altogether, the yeast network consists of 4738 proteins and 15,147 interactions, and the fly network consists of 7481 proteins and 26,201 interactions.

-5.1 Synthetic Query Trees
+5.1.
+Synthetic query trees

 To measure the running time and estimate the accuracy of QNet, we applied it to query the PPI network of yeast with a set of synthetic query trees.
-This set consists of 20 randomly chosen subtrees of sizes ranging from k = 5 to k = 9from the yeast PPI network.
-Each query tree was perturbed with up to 2 node insertions and deletions, and by a pre-specified amount of point mutations in its proteins' sequences of average length ~ 500.
+This set consists of 20 randomly chosen subtrees of sizes ranging from k=5 to k=9 from the yeast PPI network.
+Each query tree was perturbed with up to two node insertions and deletions, and by a pre-specified amount of point mutations in its proteins' sequences of average length of $\sim 500$ .
 QNet was applied to identify a match for each query tree.

-The running time measurements were performed on a standard PC (2GHz, 1Gb).
-We find that the running time of QNet is a few seconds in all cases, reaching an average of 11 seconds for the largest tree queries with 9 nodes (Table 1).
+The running time measurements were performed on a standard PC (2 GHz, 1 Gb).
+We find that the running time of QNet is a few seconds in all cases, reaching an average of 11 seconds for the largest tree queries with nine nodes (Table 1).
 To measure the improvement in running time introduced by the restricted color coding heuristic, we applied QNet also without this heuristic.
 We find that restricted color coding significantly reduces the number of iterations required to identify the optimal match, while the running time of each iteration remains similar.
 Overall, restricted color coding reduces the running time by an order of magnitude on average (Table 1).
 The running time of the algorithm is significantly affected by the number of insertions allowed.
 If no insertions are allowed, the average number of iterations required for queries of size 9 is less than 100.
 When increasing the number of allowed insertions to above 2, the restricted color coding heuristic becomes less effective (data not shown).